The District 3 Republican Precinct Committee exercised real power Tuesday night at GOP Headquarters in the Crystal Lake Plaza.

 Christensen won by 285 votes.

-After the vote, Salgado told me that State Rep. Barb Wheeler had want to switch her appointed precinct from Nunda 28 to Nunda 8.
+After the vote, Salgado told me that State Rep. Barb Wheeler had wanted to switch her appointed precinct from Nunda 28 to Nunda 8.

 Nancy Gonsiorek had replaced Wheeler as the elected Committeeman in Nunda 29.